tkiat/my-writings-public/blog/software-dev/web/node-run-npm-locally.md

 bash: spago: command not found
 ```

 That is because, as with other programs, spago is not found in $PATH so it cannot execute it.
-You need to tun this instead.
+You need to add the executable in the `node_modules` folder in $PATH or run this instead.

 ```bash
 $(npm bin)/spago